 Ms. Shelton lives in Silver Spring, Maryland with her spouse, Ms. Shelton’s 81-year “young” mother, and their two rescue dogs.
 In her spare time, she loves exploring salt marshes by kayak and reading Nordic detective novels.

 Lauren graduated from Merrimack College in Massachusetts with a Bachelor of Arts in Communication and Media.
-Lauren was diagnosed with low grade mucinous neoplasm of the appendix in May of 2017.
-She will continue to be scanned annually and celebrated 5 years NED in 2022.
+Lauren was diagnosed with low grade mucinous neoplasm of the appendix in May, 2017.
+She continues to be scanned annually and celebrated 5 years NED in 2022.

 Lauren currently resides in Boston, Massachusetts.

-Ms. Ortega was diagnosed with PMP in August, 2009 and had surgery with Dr. Sugarbaker in January, 2010.
+Ms. Ortega was diagnosed with pseudomyxoma peritonei (PMP) in August, 2009 and had surgery with Dr. Sugarbaker in January, 2010.
 Susan is fully recovered from the surgery and is in excellent health.

 Susan lives in northern Virginia with her husband and their two children.

 Heather spent 15 years in healthcare as a Radiologic Technologist and holds a B.S. degree in Radiation Science.
 She cared for patients in multiple modalities including Diagnostic Radiology, CT, and MRI.

 Heather was diagnosed with pseudomyxoma peritonei (PMP) in 2014 and values every opportunity to raise awareness and promote education for ACPMP.